nanvel/blog/2015/10/principles-software.md

 It is a declarative programming paradigm, which means programming is done with expressions.

+## Imperative vs Declarative style of programming

+Declarative style of programming tells a computer what to do without specifying how, while an imperative style style of programming describes how to do it.

 ## KISS

 Stands for "**K**eep **I**t **S**imple, **S**tupid."